Divine Council

-A Divine Council is an assembly of deities over which a higher-level god presides.
+A Divine Council is an assembly of a number of deities over which a higher-level one presides.

 Historical setting

 The concept of a divine assembly (or council) is attested in the archaic Sumerian, Akkadian, Old Babylonian, Ancient Egyptian, Babylonian, Canaanite, Israelite, Celtic, Ancient Greek and Ancient Roman and Nordic pantheons.
 Ancient Egyptian literature reveals the existence of a "synod of the gods".
 Some of our most complete descriptions of the activities of the divine assembly are found in the literature from Mesopotamia.
 Their assembly of the gods, headed by the high god Anu, would meet to address various concerns.
 The term used in Sumerian to describe this concept was Ukkin, and in later Akkadian and Aramaic was puhru.

 Examples

 Archaic Sumerian

 One of the first records of a divine council appears in the Lament for Ur, where the pantheon of Annunaki is led by An with Ninhursag and Enlil also appearing as prominent members.